submariner-io/submariner-website/src/content/community/releases/_index.en.md

   (which prevents OVN components from starting).
 Additionally, stray directories are cleaned up at startup.
 This fixes the known issue with upgrades involving OVN, [documented in the known issues in v0.16.0](#v0160).

+### Known issues

+* Globalnet will not work properly if deployed using the Helm charts due to missing RBAC permissions needed to utilize Kubernetes leader election.
+This will be fixed in v0.16.2.

 ## v0.16.0

 ### New features